Elements-Agency/benjaminjyoung/content/artwork/tomb-flowers/index.md

 date: 2024-03-14
 title: Tomb Flowers
 description: Tomb Flowers is a watercolor pencil drawing, with a brushed and washed colorful background, of white lilies.
-alt: Tomb Flowers is a watercolor pencil drawing, with a brushed and washed colorful background, of white lilies.
+alt: Tomb Flowers is a watercolor pencil drawing by Ben Young, with a brushed and washed colorful background, of white lilies.
-author: Benjamin J. Young
+author: Ben Young

 progress: Drawn with watercolor pencil on cold press wood pulp watercolor paper.
 I used a wash on the background, using water, to turn the pencil shading in to paint.
 The subject of the flower was left dried as a drawing.